 And if you have artistic talent and love animals, you might start a pet business painting portraits of people's pets.
 Along these same lines, you might start a pet photography business if that's where your talents lie.
 I would think you would need a lot of patience during the sittings needed when you were working to portray an animal, too.
 Be that as it may, as people give their pets more and more importance in their lives, they seem to have an increasing need to commemorate them.

-Being a veterinarian is the classic and original pet business.
+Being a veterinarian is the original pet business.
 And nowadays, veterinarians are able to make good livings specializing in treating pets such as dogs and cats.
-The downside is that this is a business that requires years of training and like being a human doctor, has strict accreditation and licensing requirements.
+The downside is that this is a business that requires years of training and, like being a human doctor, has strict accreditation and licensing requirements.
 How to Become a Veterinarian in Canada explains the details.
 If you’re interested in becoming a veterinarian, you may enjoy taking this Should You Become a Veterinarian Quiz (About.com Career Planning).

 Is a Pet Business the Right Business for You?

-To run a successful pet business, you have to love and be knowledgeable about the animals you're going to be working with, and in some cases, as you see from the descriptions of the pet businesses above, that involves years of specialized training.
+To run a successful pet business, you have to love and be knowledgeable about the animals you're going to be working with, and in some cases, as you see from the descriptions of the businesses above, that involves years of specialized training.

 But you also have to bear in mind that even that isn't enough.
 A pet business is just like any other small business; the key to success is choosing the right business for the right time and place.
 You may be a wonderful dog groomer, but if you live in a small town and there are already three dog grooming businesses operating there, you're going to have a tough time of it.

-Before you start a pet business, do the research and work through a business plan, just as you would for any other new business venture.
+And before you start a pet business, do the research and work through a business plan, just as you would for any other new business venture.
 My Business Plan Outline will lead you through the process.